-Interview With Automotive Artist, K. Scott Teeters
+Interview With Automotive Artist and Writer, K. Scott Teeters

 Many of you know K. Scott Teeters as the renowned automotive artist who has written and illustrated for car magazines for over thirty years.
 He is most loved for his amazing Corvette art and writing in the monthly feature The Illustrated Corvette Series as published in Vette magazine since 1997.
 Here is an up front and personal interview with Scott featuring all the questions Corvette enthusiasts have wanted to ask him over the years.

 Corvette Report (aka Karen Teeters) – I’ve known you for a long time and I know you’ve been drawing and writing about your love, Corvettes for years.
 When did your love affair with Corvettes start?
 Who was responsible for introducing you to the world of Corvettes?
 What was you initial response and why?

 ST – My older brother, Bob, is 7 years older than me.
 So from my perspective, he’s always looked like an adult.
 In ‘65 when I was 11 years old, he bought a used, blue ‘57 Chevy, 2-door coupe.
 It was just a regular ‘57 Chevy, but a sweet car.
 One day he asked if I wanted to go for a ride to Haddonfield Chevrolet (in Haddonfield, NJ) to get the car serviced.
 Did I want to ride with my long side-burned big brother in his ‘57 Chevy?
 YOU BETCHA!